• Recipes

 How Many Apples Are in a Half Bushel?

-A half bushel of apples is usually about 24 pounds when using the common 48-pound bushel estimate.
-That is roughly 60 to 75 medium apples, depending on size.
+A half bushel of apples is usually about 21 to 24 pounds, depending on whether you are using a 42-pound or 48-pound bushel estimate.
+That is roughly 60 to 75 medium apples.

 What Is a Peck of Apples?